astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 4. An **applying aspect** is traditionally considered to have a **stronger influence** than a separating aspect.

-5. If the faster planet changed its direction — from **direct to retrograde**, or from retrograde to direct — that changes the quality of the aspect: an applying aspect becomes separating, and conversely, a separating aspect becomes applying.
+5. If the faster planet changed its direction — from **direct to retrograde**, or from **retrograde to direct** — that changes the quality of the aspect: an applying aspect becomes separating, and conversely, a separating aspect becomes applying.
 Some aspects, especially those of slower planets, may experience a number of direction changes on their way through the area of an aspect.
 This obviously **doesn’t change the waxing/waning nature** of the aspect.

-## The qualities of applying and separating aspects
+## Qualities of applying and separating aspects

 Applying and separating aspects are better understood in the context of conjunction between two planets.
 An analogy with the New Moon — which is the moment of the Sun – Moon conjunction that marks the beginning of a lunar month — gives us some ideas.